Conversational social robotics

 G. Skantze och M. Johansson, "Modelling situated human-robot interaction using IrisTK," i Proceedings of the SIGDIAL 2015 Conference, 2015, s.
 165-167.

-References to corroborate the impact
+To corroborate impact

 - Selected global media coverage on Deutsche Bahn robot concierge: